MCLEANS/Serialport_driver_c-linux-/README.md

 As indicated above to get the data after making an object of the Serial_com class we use the read_serial() method which returns a string of the data received

 The serial port connection is automatically closed in the destructor when the object goes out of scope

+## Pending
+1. Ability to write to other serial devices